 Electromagnetic Field (EMF) Levels

 The Nest Cam camera has an EMF reading of 0.92 with the reader 6ft from the camera.
 On average, as with most of the monitors, the EMF readings decrease as you move the reader further from the camera.
 We didn't measure EMF from the parent unit as this level will vary depending on the type of device you plan to use.
-Note that whatever device you choose to use, EMF exposure decreases the further away you get from the device.
+Note that in any monitor you choose, the risk of EMF exposure decreases the further away the device is from baby.

 After researching the various security issues of each Wi-Fi-enabled monitor in this review we feel the Nest Cam, like its predecessor the Dropcam, is the safest and least likely to be affected or accessed by outside hackers.
 Barring the option of just not using a video monitor at all, nothing is completely failsafe.
-However, we are confident that Nest has what it takes to make most parents feel safe with the history and technology to back up their product and claims.
+However, we are confident that Nest has what it takes to make most parents feel secure with the history and technology to back up their product and claims.

 In 2014, Dropcam Co-founder and CEO said this about Synack, a 3rd party company that attempts to hack Wi-Fi cameras to determine possible security issues: